 The most important thing you will learn in this program is not any particular method in physics, mathematics, or systems analysis.
 Instead, you get something much more useful – problem-solving and application skills, an analytical mind, perseverance in the face of challenging problems, and confidence in yourself and your ability to learn.

 The Guild of Physics is the subject organization for students in engineering physics and mathematics that organizes various events, monitors students interests in the university world, and takes care teaching student culture for the freshmen.
 There is something for everyone in the guild, such as dancing, acting and playing chess.
 More information about the guild and all the possibilities it offers can be found in the latest freshman guide.

-Greetings from two students
+Greetings from three students

 “Personally, I ended up in the Guild of Physics, because my friends in the army urged me to apply.
 I had not thought of applying here after high school.
 In the end, the “well I guess it is hard to get in” mentality won, and I have never regretted my choice, as the programme proved to be very pleasant from the very beginning.

 There was a lot of smart, motivated and otherwise like-minded people in my freshman class, and it took no time at all until all of my free time was taken by my studies and extracurricular activities I got into, but I had a lot of fun (and still do!).
 In the beginning you can comfortably get acquainted with both physics and mathematics courses, which makes it easier to choose a major when you know roughly what each is all about.